Baseng0815/Webpage/markdown/hosting_mc_server.md

+---
+title:
-# How to set up a dedicated Minecraft server
+    How to set up a dedicated Minecraft server
+---

 [Minecraft](https://www.minecraft.net/en-us) is a game I've been playing a lot since my childhood, either in singleplayer or sometimes in multiplayer too.
 Lots